yarri/ArraySort/README.md

     //   ],
     // ]

-    // sorting by the title
-    array_sort($books, function($book){ return preg_replace("/^(a|the) /i","",$book["title"]); });
+    // sorting by the title without article array_sort($books, function($book){ return preg_replace("/^(a|the) /i","",$book["title"]); });
     // [
     //   [